 About my work

 As a woman, my entrails have always been governed by others.
-Before I even menstruated for the first time, I was taught to sew, knit, and embroider, in order to become a caring wife and an exemplary mother.
-No one asked me if that was my plan.
-After unexpectedly getting pregnant, all the rebellion against the conservative and religious education I received since my childhood furiously exploded.
-I refused to become what I was raised for.
-I reclaimed my right to be seen as an artist, using the very tools that were supposedly just for women’s craft, and my practice became a way of expressing my resistance.
+Even before I menstruated for the first time, I was taught how to sew, knit, and embroider, only to become a caring wife and exemplary mother: no one asked me if that was my plan.
+After unexpectedly becoming a mother, all the rebellion against the conservative and religious education I received since my childhood furiously exploded.
+I refused to become what I was trained for.
+My artistic work became a way of expressing my resistance.

-In my work, I use embroidery as a pictorial medium, exploring ways of deconstructing traditional embroidery to allow for less patterned, more experimental techniques, where color and relief are more important than mimesis and practical domestic use.
-My raw materials turned from classical canvas to discarded objects and surfaces, such as lemon bags, old t-shirts, worn-out pillows, and cast-off bed sheets.
-Most of these raw materials are collected from the donations of neighbors and the local community, a circulation practice I started during the pandemic as a way of community building and care amidst physical isolation, and that has now become essential to my work.
-My art is rebellion, but it also wants to be a soothing and surrounding experience.
+I engaged with embroidery as a pictorial medium, exploring ways of deconstructing traditional embroidery to allow for less patterned, more experimental techniques, where color and relief are more important than mimesis and practical domestic use.
+My raw materials turned from classical canvas to discarded objects and surfaces, such as lemon bags, old t-shirts, and more recently castoff bed sheets and pillows.

 Carmen Mardónez at Helms Design Center (2021)